Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 Observe how the beam of light (purple) bends in the environment and then rotates to the same angle as it was before we got there.
 By using the other IOR ratio on the refracted ray inside we get the previos entering ray.

-At the most basic, we need to refract in and out of the material, do this we need to figure out whether we are inside or outside the voxel.
+At the most basic, we need to refract in and out of the material, to do this, we need to figure out whether we are inside or outside the voxel.
 We are going to store that information in the ray and then assign the IOR ratio based on that.
 Like so:
 ```cpp
 //gets the color of glass if we are inside
 float3 color{1};